 Averi is a sleepy tiny village that welcomes you with its breathtaking vistas.
 Nothing much to do here and this is exactly its charm.
-It compels you to slow down and admire all the little things you’ve long forgotten to even look at like the way sun’s rays play peek-a-boo through the trees, morning birds sing to wake you up, colourful flowers bloom beautifully to cheer you up and beautiful sunsets from the window over the valley to colour your soul.
+It compels you to slow down and admire all the little things you’ve long forgotten to even look at like the way sun’s rays play peek-a-boo through the trees, morning birds sing to wake you up, colorful flowers bloom beautifully to cheer you up and beautiful sunsets from the window over the valley to color your soul.

 Located just on the road in the tiny hamlet of Averi, a drape of lush meadows hides Jyoti Niwas Homestay from the eyes of the passers-by.
 As we unloaded our luggage, a smiling local guided us towards an archaic green gate that led us to the colonial cottage with the beautiful open patio through the lush green trail.
 Just entering the place felt refreshing after a long bumpy bus ride.

-Welcome to Jyoti Niwas Homestay
+Welcome to Jyoti Niwas Homestay in Palampur

 Rajkumar Ji, the caretaker of the homestay welcomed us with a beaming smile and helped us with our luggage.
 He delights guests with his ever-smiling face, amazing cooking skills, and lively outlook.
 The place looks grand yet rustic.
 Each and every moment at this 80 years old British-style cottage is an atavism to the olden times.